 8.3 Trim the wick as follows, using sharp scissors:

-a) Cut the wick level with the wick guide
+a) Cut the wick level with the wick guide;

-b) Raise the wick approximately 20 mm, cut the edges in to triangular portions as shown in Fig. 2 and round off any sharp corners.
+b) Raise the wick approximately 20 mm, cut the edges in to triangular portions as shown in Fig. 2 and round off any sharp corners; and

-Fig. 2 Front View Of The Wick
+Fig. 2 Front View of the Wick

 c) Trim off any ragged projections from the top edge of the wick by leveling them slightly to give the result shown in Fig. 3.

-Fig. 3 Side View Of Wick
+Fig. 3 Side View of Wick

 8.4 Weigh the lamp without chimney and record the mass, W0, to the nearest 1g.